PatrickHoward/PatrickHoward/README.md

 ## 👋 Why hello there!
 The name is Patrick (He/Him)!
 I'm a student at the Universtiy of Akron and a software developer/co-founder with Strife AI LLC.
 My primary work interests are in building games, creating powerful/easy to use tools, iOS apps, WASM apps, and plenty more.
 I really enjoy programming in Rust 🦀, Swift 🍎, and C/C++ 💻.
 But I have worked in plenty of other languages as well (C#, Objective-C, Java, and Javascript to name a few).
-Lately my work has largely focused in C++.
+Lately my work has largely focused in C++ and Rust.

 Outside of programming I do digital creative work such as 3D modeling and animation (Autodesk Maya / Blender), photo manipulation (Adobe Photoshop / Krita), and video editing (Adobe Premiere Pro).
 As well as plenty of hobbies to keep me occupied such as Swimming, Photography, Coffee, and Travel.